danielagarcia319/heatwave-health-effects/README.md

 # Heatwaves: A Burning Issue (Code Repository)
 **Assessing the Temporal and Spatial Heterogeneity of Health Impacts from Extreme Heat Exposure among Elderly Populations in the Contiguous U.S. from 2000 to 2016**

-This repository contains all of the code for Daniela Garcia's senior thesis project.
+This repository contains all of the code for Daniela Garcia's senior thesis project for the Harvard Undergraduate Statistics Department.

 ## Abstract